Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 The door opened with a slight creak.
 "Ljörn, what are you-" Alfrir stopped himself as he saw what they were looking at.

 There was a wild boar, dangerously close to the three.
-It wasn't like the domestic pigs they kept back at their village.
+It wasn't like the domestic pigs they kept back in Iceland.
 This boar was about a half times bigger, and grew dark-colored fur and hardy tusks protruding from its mouth.
 Alfrir closed the door behind him, slowly stepping beside them.

 "Shoo!"
 Ingólfr said, attempting to make the boar leave.
 It didn't go away.